 You can also aim to be food safe 100% of the time.
 Cook foods thoroughly, wash your veggies and fruits and make sure to do the same with your hands – especially after handling raw meat.

 Know the red flags – and yes, look in the bowl.
 “We do have some patients who say ‘Of course I never look at it!’ – and that can lead to problems being missed,” Hurley said.
 “You should look to make sure you do not see blood or tar-like stools in the bowl.
 Those are signs of a serious condition and should lead you to make an appointment with your primary care provider right away.”

 Prolonged changes in bowel habits or blood in the stool can be symptoms of serious conditions including colorectal cancer.
+Remember: if you're closing in on age 45 — or older, make sure you talk to your doctor about scheduling a screening exam.
 Learn more about colon health and prevention at Avera.org/colon.